Boundary separated and clustered layer positive solutions for an elliptic Neumann problem with large exponent: Introduction

 The {\it almost first critical case}, i.e. $p=p_1^*\pm\epsilon$ with $\epsilon$ positive and sufficiently small, has been widely studied.
 In the slightly subcritical case, i.e. $p=p_1^*-\epsilon$, the existence of solutions with simple or non-simple blow-up points located on the boundary near critical points of the mean curvature of the boundary with {\it negative value} as $\epsilon\rightarrow0$ for fixed $d$ and $N\geq4$ was established in \cite{CN,RW1,W3}; while in the slightly supercritical case, i.e. $p=p_1^*+\epsilon$, it was proved in \cite{DMP,RW1,W3} that there also exists a solution with simple or non-simple blow-up points located on the boundary near critical points of the mean curvature of the boundary with {\it positive value} as $\epsilon\rightarrow0$ for fixed $d$ and $N\geq4$.
 In \cite{RW}, it was proved that if $N=3$ and $\epsilon$ tends to zero from below or above, then a solution with one interior blow-up point may exist for finite $d$.
-Moreover, if $N=2$, $d$ is fixed and the exponent $p$ goes to $+\infty$, Musso and Wei in \cite{MW} proved that for any integers $l$, $m$ with $0\leq l\leq m$ and $m\geq1$, problem (\ref{a1}) admits a solution with exactly $l$ interior bubbles and $m-l$ boundary bubbles, whose location can be characterized by critical points of a certain combination of Green's function and its regular part.
+Moreover, if $N=2$, $d$ is fixed and the exponent $p$ goes to $+\infty$, Musso and Wei in \cite{MW} proved that for any non-negative integers $k$, $l$ with $k+l\geq1$, problem (\ref{a1}) admits a solution with exactly $k$ different boundary spikes and $l$ different interior spikes, whose location can be characterized by critical points of a certain combination of Green's function and its regular part.